hknutzen/Netspoc/technical.markdown

 * * *
-** this is not part of zone/area generation, and could be placed somewhere else? **
+the following is not part of zone/area generation!place somewhere else?

 ### Apply `no_in_acl` declaration (`check_no_in_acl`)

 Netspoc allows router interfaces to be tagged as `no_in_acl`